fetian-debug/ecomerce2/DEPLOYMENT.md

 docker-compose -f docker-compose.prod.yml up -d
 ```

-This will start all your services: the Node.js application, PostgreSQL database, Nginx, and Certbot.
+This will start all your services: the Node.js application, MongoDB database, Nginx, and Certbot.

 ## Step 10: Set Up SSL Certificates